tomliptrot/simpute/README.md

 [![Travis build status](https://travis-ci.org/tomliptrot/simpute.svg?branch=master)](https://travis-ci.org/tomliptrot/simpute)
 <!-- badges: end -->

-The goal of simpute  to do Simple Imputation that works for all data types and provides a quick starting point for modelliing tasks.
+The goal of simpute  to do Simple Imputation that works for all data types and provides a quick starting point for modelling tasks.
 Many other packages do more complex forms of imputation (MICE, Amelia, missForest, Hmisc, mi).
 Simpute is quick, simple and robust.

 ## Installation